Teaching and exam

 For MSc in Economics (Oecon), the process for you will be the same as for the 1st attempt.

 For MSc in Economics and Business Administration (merc) it is slightly different.
 Here, the rule is that if a revised problem statement has not been handed in and approved in WISEflow, the student must attach a brief account when handing in the Master's Thesis, explaining how the revised problem statement differs from the original problem statement used for the first examination attempt.
 This brief account of the changes must be approved and signed by the supervisor.
-If the brief account is not included, the thesis must be rejected, and the student will have used an examination attempt.
-Please make sure to notify your study administrative contact person, if you must reject a thesis.
+If the brief account is not included, the thesis must be rejected by you, and the student will have used an examination attempt.
+Please make sure to notify your study administrative contact person, if you reject a thesis.

 Remember to read the specific course description thoroughly, as differences can occur - both between MSc programmes and between semesters.